astrolabsoftware/spark-fits/README.rst

     )
   )

+  // Read as a DataFrame the first HDU of a table fits,
+  // and infer schema from the header. val dfAutoHeader = spark.readfits
+    .option("datatype", "table")
+    .option("HDU", 1)
+    .option("printHDUHeader", false)
+    .load(fn)

-  // Read as a DataFrame the first HDU of a table fits. val df = spark.readfits
+  // Read as a DataFrame the first HDU of a table fits,
+  // and use a custom schema.
+  val dfCustomHeader = spark.readfits
     .option("datatype", "table")
     .option("HDU", 1)
     .option("printHDUHeader", false)